Hsali1/ECS160-Hw1/README.md

 ```
 weighted = true | false

-file name is optional, the default used is src/main/resources/input.json
+The default filename used is src/main/resources/input.json